Esther in the Dead Sea Scrolls?

 Textual Salvation

 Considering this, is it accurate to say the book of Esther is not found among the Dead Sea Scrolls and the Qumran community?
-For now, the answer remains technically affirmative (for any of the manifold reasons described in the first part of this article).
+For now, the answer remains technically affirmative (for any of the manifold reasons described in the introduction).
 Yet that affirmation can also be misleading because, as the remarkable parallels from the late Qumran apocryphal texts show, there was a level of awareness and knowledge of this remarkable biblical work—and an apparently significant degree of familiarity with it.

-As for the overall historicity of the book—despite widespread dismissal from skeptics—there is likewise a remarkable body of evidence for it (see article, Book of Esther: Fact or Fiction?).
+As for the overall historicity of the book—despite widespread dismissal from skeptics—there is likewise a remarkable body of evidence for it.
+(See our article, “The Book of Esther: Fact or Fiction?”)

 As such, just as the book of Esther is a story about Jewish deliverance from the hands of Haman, it appears that the very scriptural text itself may be “rescued,” in its own right, from the clutches of desert destruction and obscurity at Qumran.